z4027163/fakerate_plotting/README.md

 The `overlay#` functions take in the histograms output by playfit and overlay them for a final output.
 Currently, `overlay1`, `overlay2`, `overlay3` are the only functions supported, so one can only overlay 1,2, or 3 fits.
 Eventually, a general function should be made.

 In general, the code then takes as input the histograms from `plotFakenew.cc`, executes `playfit` on each one, and then generates various overlays.
 All plots are outputed in the same directory as input histograms and are saved in pdf and png versions.

+## Plotting Individual Variables

+There is one last script (`plotVars.cc`), which allows you to look at the distribution over individual variables.
+Like the histogramming code, this code must also first be compiled using a command such as `make -j 8`.
+Then, one can run `./Varplot` to generate the plots.

+The inputs and specifications are all configured in the `main` function of the file and are very similar to the histogramming code.